grittygrease/draft-sullivan-tls-opaque/draft-sullivan-tls-opaque.md

 Password registration is run between a client U and a server S. It is assumed that U can authenticate S during this registration phase (this is the only part in OPAQUE that requires some form of authenticated channel, either physical, out-of-band, PKI-based, etc.)
-During this phase, clients run the registration flow in {{I-D.irtf-cfrg-opaque}} using a specific OPAQUE configuration consisting of a tuple (OPRF, Hash, MHF, AKE).
+During this phase, clients run the registration flow in {{?I-D.irtf-cfrg-opaque}} using a specific OPAQUE configuration consisting of a tuple (OPRF, Hash, MHF, AKE).
 The specific AKE is not used during registration.
 It is only used during login.

 During this phase, a specific OPAQUE configuration is chosen, which consists of a tuple (OPRF, Hash, MHF, AKE).
-See {{I-D.irtf-cfrg-opaque}} for details about configuration parameters.
+See {{?I-D.irtf-cfrg-opaque}} for details about configuration parameters.
 In this context, AKE is either OPAQUE-Sign or OPAQUE-KEX.

 # Password Authentication